-In, The Autobiography of Bertrand Russell, 1872-1914, Russell tells an amusing story about his grandmother, the Countess Russell (née Lady Frances Elliot), who was the dominant family figure for most of Russell’s childhood and youth.
+In, The Autobiography of Bertrand Russell, 1872-1914, Russell tells an amusing story about his grandmother, Countess Russell (née Lady Frances Elliot), who was the dominant family figure for most of Russell’s childhood and youth.
 As an adolescent Russell had adopted utilitarianism, much to his grandmother’s dismay.
-In response she ridiculed him, and proceeded to pose ethical conundrums that she believed the young Russell couldn’t resolve using utilitarian principles.
+In response, she ridiculed him and proceeded to pose ethical conundrums that she believed the young Russell couldn’t resolve using utilitarian principles.

 O Science metaphysical,

 You only make this maze of life the mazier;

 You muddle them to hazier and hazier.

 You expound with satisfaction;

 Through the mind in all its corners and recesses

 You say that you have travelled,